 National - Inter-Provincial Shipping

 While the federal government removed the absolute prohibition on the interprovincial shipment of alcohol directly to consumers in 2012, they made the exemption dependent upon provincial laws.
 Since that time, only one province, Manitoba, has completely opened its doors to the interprovincial trade in alcohol.
 Consumers in MB are free to purchase wine from the rest of Canada because the laws of that province specifically allow such purchases with no restrictions other than that the amounts must be for personal use.
-Two other provinces (BC and NS) have restricted exemptions that only allow consumers to purchase 100% Canadian wine from another province if the wine is purchased direct from the winery.
-These provinces do not allow the purchase of non-Canadian wine from another province nor do they allow purchases of any type of wine from a retailer.
+Two other provinces (BC and NS) have restricted exemptions that allow consumers to purchase 100% Canadian wine from another province if the wine is purchased direct from the winery.
+These provinces do not allow the purchase and subsequent shipment of non-Canadian wine from another province nor do they allow purchases/shipment of any type of wine from a retailer.
 SK has a confusing system that only permits the purchase of 100% BC wine from a BC winery, and only if a high amount of markup is paid.

 The provinces signed the Canadian Free Trade Agreement (PDF here) in April which purports to remove many barriers.
 However, the agreement does virtually nothing in respect of the interprovincial trade in alcohol.
 All existing practices are continued ... with only a promise that the provinces will review the issues and report back in a year.
 The provinces have promised to do this many times before ... with little progress.